Hamilt79/EventNexa/README.md

 ## Usage

+Snure mongodb is running at the appropriate address.
 Run 'npm start' in the base folder of the project to start the application.
 This will by default block further commands from running and output NodeJS logging information until you stop the command.
 If start the server with 'npm start >> /dev/null &' it will run the program in the background.
 To stop it from running, run the killbackground.sh script.
 Note: Running this script will kill all active NodeJs applications, so if there is an application that should be stopped please consider manually killing the correct process.